Medically reviewed by Shahzadi Devje, Registered Dietitian (RD) & Certified Diabetes Educator (CDE)

 Vegan Kebab Recipe

-6. Easy Fluffy Pancakes
+4. Easy Fluffy Pancakes

-Cut food wastage and save money by using over-ripened food, such as bananas in baking.
+Cut food wastage and save money by using over-ripened food, such as bananas, in baking.

 Desi-licious Fluffy Pancakes Recipe

-Can you believe it's made from leftovers?
+Can you believe it’s made from leftovers?
 According to the Environmental Protection Agency, food wastage is the number one material sent to landfills and incinerators, which is more than plastic and metal combined.
-The EPA encourage us to use leftovers and compost because "Decomposing food in landfills emits methane, a potent greenhouse gas that causes climate change."
+The EPA encourages us to use leftovers and compost because “Decomposing food in landfills emits methane, a potent greenhouse gas that causes climate change.”

-Green Smoothie Recipe
+5-Minute Green Smoothie with Wheatgrass

-9. Superfood Vegetarian Chili
+7. Superfood Vegetarian Chili

 Cooking in bulk is a great way to be more eco-friendly.
 I double (even treble) this recipe and freeze it to reduce water and energy usage in my kitchen.

-The Best Healthy Chili Recipe You'll Ever Eat
+The Best Healthy Chili Recipe (Vegan)

-10. DIY Lacto-Fermented Mixed Vegetables
+8. DIY Lacto-Fermented Mixed Vegetables

-Easy Fermented Vegetable Recipe
+Health Promoting Easy Fermented Vegetable Recipe

-11. Gluten free Quinoa Vegetable Pilau
+9. Gluten free Quinoa Vegetable Pilau

 Vegetarian Quinoa Pilau Recipe

-12. Pumpkin-Bean Burger With Chilli Avocado Mash
+10. Pumpkin-Bean Burger With Chilli Avocado Mash

 Desi Pumpkin Bean Burger

-13. Kala Chana Chaat (Black Chickpea Salad)
+11. Kala Chana Chaat (Black Chickpea Salad)

 Quick Kala Chana Chaat (Black Chickpea Salad)

-14. Chickpea Kale Curry with Spaghetti Squash
+12. Chickpea Kale Curry with Spaghetti Squash

-Vegan Chickpea Curry Stuffed Spaghetti Squash
+Chickpea-Curry Stuffed Spaghetti Squash (Vegan)

-15. Easy Lemon Pepper Salmon
+13. Easy Lemon Pepper Salmon

 Easy Lemon Pepper Salmon